spassvogel/gilles-game/docs/thoughts.md

 [ ] Parties can have a leader.
 The leader provides the icon for the party.
 What else does it mean?
 [ ] Leader ability?

 #### 30/03/2020 Combat situation visuals [+art], [+tech]
 [x] See https://github.com/knervous/tiled-pixi-react
     I have cloned this repo.
 Will try to move some code over

 #### 30/03/2020 Refactor react [+tech]
 [ ] Refactor react, remove containers.
 Implement useSelector hook [ ] Check for needless rerendering
 [ ] Move Windows into own component and use WindowManager

 #### 01/04/2020 Draw quest path [+art]
 [x] Would be cool to see the path that a party took
     https://stackoverflow.com/questions/7054272/how-to-draw-smooth-curve-through-n-points-using-javascript-html5-canvas
 [ ] Best would be to have a dotted line..

 #### 02/04/2020 Toasts [+tech]
 [x] Basic toast implementation is done
-[ ] Implement in different scenarios (quest complete, quest failed, achievement unlocked) [x] Can click quest toasts to open quest.
+[x] Implement in different scenarios (quest complete, quest failed, achievement unlocked) [x] Implement for item craft complete
+[x] Can click quest toasts to open quest.
 See (29/04/2020) [ ] Add sound

 #### 02/04/2020 Make town come alive [+art]
 [x] Add animations
 [x] Add particle effects (fire, smoke)

 #### 02/04/2020 Cool smoke shader [+art]
 [ ] Can use this in some sort of menu or loader?
     https://codepen.io/davidhartley/pen/seEki

 #### 02/04/2020 Remove preloader [+ref]
 [ ] Remove preloader